Family Innovations Scale Grant

 The eligibility of the group is reviewed and assessed as either Eligible or Not Eligible.

-- Project leaders reflect the identities and experiences of those YOF parents, guardians and caregivers they are working with and for.
+- Core group members reflect the identities and experiences of those parents, guardians and caregivers they are working with and for.

 - The application is complete and contains clear and detailed responses.